-If we are using the Readiness Survey working with senior managers, if we can’t confirm exactly what we need to submit as an alternative provider, how can we confirm that we are ready?
+If we can’t confirm exactly what we need to submit as an alternative provider, how can we confirm that we are ready?

 It makes it a bit harder.
 We would advise that you prepare yourself to report everything a non-alternative provider reports.